Roasted Parmesan Potatoes

 Ingredients for recipe: spices, herbs, and parmesan in indivdual pinch bowls, a bowl of small potatoes, box of Sea Salted Danish Creamery Premium Butter with some butter cubes in a small dish.

-• Butter: Butter plays a huge part in this recipe.
-Not only does it help the potatoes get crispy, but it also infuses them with flavor and richness.
-That’s why I use Danish Creamery Sea Salted Premium Butter, which is made with high-quality cream and a touch of sea salt for a richer, creamier flavor and adds a delicious hint of saltiness to these potatoes
+• Salted butter: Butter plays a huge part in this recipe.
+It helps the potatoes get crispy and adds flavor and richness.
+I use Danish Creamery Sea Salted Premium Butter.
+It’s made with high-quality cream and sea salt for a richer, creamier flavor.

 How to Make Parmesan Potatoes